Payback Time: A Christmas Story

-As my early Christmas present to faithful readers, I offer an old column, which originally appeared in the July 2001 issue of Catholic World Report, and was posted here 5 years ago.
+As an early Christmas present to faithful readers, I offer an old column, which originally appeared in the July 2001 issue of Catholic World Report, and was reproduced on this site, in slightly different form, five years ago.

 This isn’t a Christmas story, except insofar as the climax occurred during the Christmas season.
 Still it’s appropriate for today.
 Some identifying details have been changed, but in every important respect this story is true.